rmorriscpux/slot_game/README.md

 ## To Do List
 - Styling
-  - Add game rules to the main game page.
+  - ~~Add game rules to the main game page.~~
+  - Make line selection larger on game screen, more in line with the rest of the dashboard.
+  - Allow paytable to be hidden/shown.
   - Give the user page improved markup.
   - Style the stats on the history page.
 - Allow users to delete their profiles.